markohantula/evidos.github.io/index.md

 For legal proof it is important to store both the signed document and the receipt.

-*   The Sender will receive the signed documents and receipt per mail when the **SendEmailNotification** is set to true.
+*   The Sender will receive the signed documents and receipt per mail when the **SendEmailNotifications** is set to true.
 *   The Signers will receive the signed documents and receipt per mail when the **SendSignConfirmation** is set to true.
 *   The Receivers will always receive the signed documents per mail.